abshirahmed/trmnl-salah-times/src/handlers/plugin-management-handler/README.md

 - `method` - The prayer time calculation method
 - `timeFormat` - The time format preference (12h or 24h)

-## Production Considerations
+## Implementation Notes

-In a production environment, you would:
+This handler includes:

-1. Verify the user's identity
+1. Input validation using Zod schema
-2. Retrieve their current settings from a database
+2. Retrieval of user settings from the database
-3. Pre-populate the form with these settings
+3. Pre-population of the form with existing settings
-4. Process form submissions to update the settings in the database
+4. Form submission handling to update settings